kmfarley11/PokeYellow_Cpp/README.md

 # PokeYellow_Cpp
 An attempt to recreate Pokemon Yellow Version (from the ground up) via CPP, OpenGL, and SDL(2)

-The current plan is to create a cross platform cpp app (using Makefile) which utilizes SDL to open up the window, and use OpenGL to do the rendering.
+The current plan is to create a cross platform cpp app (using Makefile) which utilizes SDL backed by OpenGl to render graphics and handle IO.

 NOTE: since this is a project of significant scope being built (essentially) from scratch, there is a good chance that the target will be only to set up the game for the first gym's worth of content.